 This experiment has two important outcomes, both of which are highly confusing, and demonstrate that the universe does not work in ways that we are equipped to understand.

-To set up this experiment, you get a light, a photographic plate, and a piece of cardboard with two slits in it.
-You set up the cardboard so that the only way that any light can reach the photographic plate if it goes through the slits.
+To set up this experiment, you get a light source, a photographic plate, and a barrier with two slits in it.
+You set up the barrier so that the only way that any light can reach the photographic plate if it goes through the slits.

-You then shine the light though the slits.
+You then shine the light towards the barrier, and thus though the slits.
 Instead of getting neat little slits of light on the photographic plate, you get an interference pattern.
 This shows that the photons of light are waves, and that the waves are interfering with each other.
 Some waves strengthen (amplify) each other, giving you bright bars, and some waves weaken each other, giving dark bars.
 This is elementary physics; nothing mysterious about it at all.

 The interesting bit is, you can see the pinpoints where each photon hit the photographic plate.
 The interference patterns are made up of hundreds of individual photons impacting the screen.
 When they hit the screen, they don't act as waves, they act as particles.
 Photons travel as if they are waves and arrive as if they are particles.